-Survey of the New Testament is a course designed for students with a small amount of knowledge in New Testament history and its background.
+Survey of the New Testament is a course designed for students with little knowledge in New Testament history and background.
 It requires no prerequisite course work.
 It will give the knowledge, skills and resources to prepare you to be a competent student and well-prepared teacher of the New Testament.

 The course will teach the backgrounds in culture, history and geography for the New Testament and its individual books.
-It will also survey in a systematic way the content of the New Testament.
+It will also survey in a systematic way the content of the New Testament and that of its individual books.